vadvolo/milos-automation/lab/README.md

 - `patch` — `annet patch $HOST` to prepare configuration patch with related commands
 - `deploy` — `annet deploy $HOST` to generate patch and deploy it to devices

-`$HOST` can be a single device or list of devices separated by spaces.
+`$HOST` can be a single d or list of devices separated by spaces.

 There are two main things which you will need to know and change to accomplish this labs: